Ranked #1 Children's Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

 Pediatric sleep problems, though highly prevalent, tend to be under-diagnosed in the primary care setting.
 Beyond the infant and toddler years, many parents don’t think to mention sleep disturbances during visits, and time constraints may prevent PCPs from inquiring.
-A recent large study of children 0 to 18 years in a large primary care network found that only 3.7 percent had an ICD-9 diagnosis of a sleep disorder, much lower than the prevalence suggested by epidemiologic studies.
+A 2010 study of children 0 to 18 years in a large primary care network found that only 3.7 percent had an ICD-9 diagnosis of a sleep disorder, much lower than the prevalence suggested by epidemiologic studies.
 Snoring alone, for example, has a reported prevalence as high as 27 percent, while insomnia is as high as 5 to 20 percent.